QianRuan/histruct/README.md

 conda install -c bioconda perl-db-file
 ```
 ## Preprocessing of data
-### NOTE: Data preprocessing would take some time.
-It is recommended to use the preprocessed data if you experiment with CNN/DailyMail, PubMed or arXiv. (see links in Downloads and data in Release).
+#### NOTE: Data preprocessing would take some time.
+It is recommended to use the preprocessed data if you experiment with CNN/DailyMail, PubMed or arXiv. (see links in Downloads).

 - obtain HiStruct information
 - obatin gold labels for extractive summarization